 If you’re caught outside the best place to go is inside, if there’s no building or house nearby a car is the next best option.
 If you’re at an outdoor event, don’t wait until authorities tell you to seek shelter if you hear thunder take action yourself and protect yourself by getting into a safe spot until the storm and threat of lightning passes.

-A common myth is if someone gets struck by lightning and you touch them you’ll be shocked or even electrocuted yourself but that’s not true you are safe to give them CPR if needed.
+A common myth is if someone gets struck by lightning and you touch them you’ll be electrocuted yourself but that’s not true you are safe to give them CPR if needed.

 Despite a house and building being the safest place to be during a lightning storm it’s not 100% safe.
 You want to avoid anything that conducts electricity.
 This means staying off anything that’s plugged into the wall and avoid showering and washing dishes as the lightning could travel through pipes.